Somayyah/dockertask/README.md

   * In your project folder, create a file to identify the second database (Bookshelf.sql).<br>
   ```
   CREATE DATABASE IF NOT EXISTS bookshelf;
-  GRANT ALL PRIVILEGES ON bookshelf.* TO 'somayyah' identified by 'rootaccess';
+  GRANT ALL PRIVILEGES ON bookshelf.* TO 'user' identified by 'pass';
   ```
   * To mount bookshelf.sql into /docker-entrypoint-initdb.d create a Dockerfile with the following lines:<br>
   ```